 Check out our 'How To Submit A Work' page for more information.

-But this is not a prize about ill-health or medicine.
+But this is not a prize simply about ill-health or medicine.
 It is a prize which celebrates and recognises alternative ways of living and finding meaning.

 If potential applicants are in any doubt about their eligibility, please contact, in confidence, the administrator of the prize.
 The decision of the administrator and judges shall be final.

-Who is Barbellion?
+Who was Barbellion?